sloonz/cfeedparser/README.md

    will automatically be handled by Universal Feed Parser (you have an overhead only for ill-formed feeds)

+Python 3 is supported, but only in the standalone mode.

 ## The Go bindings

 With the `go` tool, you can just add